Arkansas racing officials vote not to suspend Bob Baffert - WTMJ

 Baffert was fined and suspended last year by Arkansas stewards for a pair of drug positives after Charlatan and Gamine tested positive for the painkiller lidocaine following their wins at Oaklawn Park on May 2.
 Charlatan won a division of the $1 million Arkansas Derby, while Gamine won another race.
 Both horses were disqualified and stripped of their purse money.

-After 13 1/2 hours of testimony from 14 witnesses over two days, the commission voted unanimously to uphold the stewards’ ruling but with modifications.
-The fines were reduced to $5,000 per horse, the horses’ placings and purse money were restored, and Baffert’s suspension was dropped.
+After 13 1/2 hours of testimony from 14 witnesses over two days, the commission voted unanimously to reduce Baffert’s fines to $5,000 per horse, restore the horses’ placings and purse money, and overturn his suspension.

+“There’s abundant evidence that the horses were exposed to lidocaine,” Michael Post, one of the commissioners, said before deliberations began.
+“I trust our labs and I trust our people.
+But there was also abundant evidence that it would be below what is performance-enhancing.”

 “It’s been an emotional drain.
-I’m happy with the results,” Baffert told The Associated Press by phone afterward.
+I’m happy with the results,” he told The Associated Press.
 “I’m happy that the racing commissioners listened to all the people we brought in there.
 I want to thank them.”

-After the vote, an ARC member noted that there were problems on both sides of the case.

 Baffert’s attorney, Craig Robertson, told the AP that a larger issue in racing involves threshold levels in drug testing.